 A total of 18 new exclusives were announced today, which could be what Microsoft needs to invigorate the Xbox ecosystem.

-To further increase their capabilities in gaming, Microsoft announced the acquisition of 5 new studios; The Initiative, Undead Labs, Playground Games, Ninja Theory and Compulsion Games, and the creation of a new one, The Initiative.
+To further increase their capabilities in gaming, Microsoft announced the acquisition of 4 new studios; Undead Labs, Playground Games, Ninja Theory and Compulsion Games, and the creation of a new one, The Initiative.

 Xbox also pledged support for indie games, through their Xbox Game Pass, where it would be now easier for indie developers to get their games listed and reach out the the large subscriber base it has.

 The development of the next generation Xbox console is also in the works, but we did not get any details so far.
 Keep an eye out for announcements perhaps later in the year.